 (3) Rights in West Virginia.
 WLE also wants the Board to impose a haulage arrangement with underlying trackage rights between the present WLE interchanges with CSXT in Benwood, WV and Brooklyn Junction, WV.
-This is intended to create a shorter distance two line movement between BP Oil at Toledo (served by CSXT) and Venture Coke Co. at Cressup, WV (served by CSXT).
+This is intended to and Venture Coke Co. at Cressup, WV (served by CSXT).
 With such a haulage arrangement, WLE could participate in what would otherwise be a single line CSXT movement of petroleum coke to Venture Coke.